Greenacre Academy: Academics

-Ofsted rated this as a Good School in 2014 and 2018.
+Ofsted rated this as a Good School in 2014 and 2018, but lowered it to an inadequate in 2023.
 The school is strong in establishing good behaviour as one of its 'Skills for Life'.
 Pupils enter the school with lower than average literacy skills which are targeted.

 The school offers a three-year Key Stage 3 where the core subjects of the National Curriculum are taught.

 At Key Stage 4, the academy offers GCSEs, BTECs, OCR Nationals and NVQs as programmes of study for pupils.
 The subjects are English (Literature and Language), Maths, Science and Skills for Life.
 Students may study the English Baccalaureate as they are offered options of: Modern Foreign Languages, Computing and Humanities (History and Geography).
 Further choices are available to selected student.
 Ofsted considers the rate of progress for students at the lower end is good, but the higher ability pupils underperform.

 The school also operates a sixth form provision in partnership with Walderslade Girls' School, with students having the option to study from a range of A Levels and further BTECs.